-The year of 1938 was a transition year between the Great Depression and the coming World War 2.
-In fashion, life was looking cheerful with richer colors, slightly bigger floral prints, smaller hats and charming footwear.
-Hemlines were rising from ankle high in the early 30s toward knee length of the 1940s.
-Skirts were no longer only bias cut but now were A-line, pleated, or flared.
-Just as skirts loosed up so did shoulders into the iconic puff sleeve.
+The year of 1938 was a transition year between the Great Depression and the coming World War II.
+In fashion, life was looking cheerful with richer colors, slightly bigger floral prints, smaller hats, and charming footwear.
+Hemlines were rising from ankle high in the early 30s towards the knee length of the 1940s.
+Skirts were no longer only bias cut but also A-line, pleated, and flared.
+Just as skirts loosened, up so did shoulders, into the iconic puff sleeve.
 Shoulder pads were also introduced to add more drama up top and the illusion of a slimmer natural waistline.
 Shop 1930s style dresses.

 1930s shoes are some of my favorites.
-Heels were modest with full coverage of the vamp yet having a sturdy yet slim high heel.
-Comfort shoes came in the form of the walking oxford which had a lower heel but never flat.
-Oxfords and heels had cutouts, thick straps, big buckles and perforations (small holes) which gave them variety and breathability in summer.
+Heels were modest with full coverage of the vamp, all while having a sturdy yet slim high heel.
+Comfort shoes came in the form of the walking Oxford which had a lower heel but never flat.
+Oxfords and heels had cutouts, thick straps, big buckles, and perforations (small holes) which gave them variety and breathability in summer.
 Warmer weather saw the white summer shoe and sandal dominate fashion.
 Brightly colored sandals were popular beach shoes.
 Shop 1930s style shoes.

 Women never left the house without a hat and coordinating gloves and purse.
-1938 hats were had low round crowns, wide brims that often folded into irregular shapes.
+1938 hats were had low round crowns and wide brims that often folded into irregular shapes.
 Trim was minimal: a small band, a single flower, a crisp feather.
-Straw in summer, felt in winter.
+They were made of straw in summer, and felt in winter.

 1930s Casual Clothes